 GINAKIT2: GD2 Specific CAR and Interleukin-15 Expressing Autologous NKT Cells to Treat Children With Neuroblastoma

-The GINAKIT2 Phase 1 clinical trial will test a new form of cancer immunotherapy that uses natural killer T (NKT) cells to fight neuroblastoma (NB) in children.
-This study will be the first in history to use genetically engineered NKT cells in humans.
-Research in our laboratory has shown that NKTs naturally localize to the tumor site and that their presence in primary tumors correlates with favorable outcomes in NB patients.
-We have also found that NKTs destroy specific cells known as a tumor-associated macrophages (TAMs), which support growth and survival of NB cells.
-To enable NKTs to directly kill NB tumor cells, we have engineered them to display a chimeric antigen receptor (CAR) on their surface.
-The CAR is composed of several building blocks originating from different sources that together help redirect the NKT cell toward a chosen target.
-In this case, CARs include a domain specific for the GD2 molecule, which is present at high levels in many NB tumors and has already led to promising results in clinical trials of GD2-targeted T cells in NB patients.
-In order to help NKT cells expressing the GD2-CAR (CAR.GD2 NKTs) last longer in patients, we included a domain that makes a mediator known as interleukin-15.
+The CAR is composed of several building blocks that together redirect the NKT cells toward a chosen target.
+In this case, CARs include a part specific for the GD2 molecule, which is present at high levels in NB tumors and has already led to promising results in clinical trials of GD2-targeted T cells in NB patients.
+In order to help NKT cells expressing the GD2-CAR (CAR.GD2 NKTs) last longer in patients, we included a mediator known as interleukin-15.
 This important molecule promotes NKT cell survival and function within tumor tissues.
 We hypothesize that CAR.GD2-IL15 NKTs will demonstrate anti-tumor activity in NB patients through a combination of directly killing NB cells and indirectly targeting supportive TAMs.
 Our study will rigorously evaluate the safety of this approach, its efficacy, and determine how long CAR.GD2-IL15 NKTs can be detected in the human body.

 - Relapsed or refractory high risk neuroblastoma